Mentoring Program

 MENTEES

-A woman whose work contributes to improving health outcomes.
+An individual who identifies as a woman whose work contributes to improving health outcomes.
 This can be in academic or non-academic capacity and in any discipline (e.g. laboratory, public health, clinical research, health technology, medical engineering etc).

 A minimum of 8–10 years professional experience (not limited to professional experience post-PhD acknowledging many individuals commence post-graduate study after working in the sector).
-This typically equates to University C (or research scale equivalent).
+This typically equates to University B-C (or research scale equivalent).

 Has the capacity, availability and commitment to work with a mentor for the entirety of the program.
 Flyers with key dates are available above.